pu2clr/PIC16F/projects/01-Blink/PIC10F200/README.md

 dummy2 equ 0x11
 dummy3 equ 0x12

-; Do not forget the additional parameters: -Wl,-pBlinkCode=0h ; See instruction in comment above
+; Do not forget the additional parameters: -Wl,-pAsmCode=0h ; See instruction in comment above
-PSECT BlinkCode, class=CODE, delta=2
+PSECT AsmCode, class=CODE, delta=2

 MAIN:
     clrf   GPIO		    ; Sets all GPIO pins as output